Alma Bernice Clark Gravely

 Alma has been an active member of every community that she has lived.
 She is a member of Olive Branch Baptist Church in Haymarket, Virginia, serving as the Chairperson of the Flower Committee.
 She has also been a member of the Prince William County Cooperative Extension Advisory Board; an Election Official in Prince William County and was a member of the Prince William Committee of 100.

-Alma is the mother of three children, one of whom is deceased.
-Her son David and his wife Beverly live in Virginia, as does her daughter Tracy.
+Alma is the mother of three children, two of whom are deceased.
+Her daughter Tracey and daughter-in-law Beverly also reside in Northern Virginia.
 Her hobbies include fishing, gardening, flower arranging, sewing and traveling.
 She has been an active member of bowling leagues on the East and West Coasts of the United States since 1962.
+Mrs. Gravely recently celebrated her 93rd birthday at a party with GRAVELY crew members in attendance.
+She attended the command's Change of Command ceremony on December 19, 2014.